-Internal Control System requirements for smallholder groups Criteria and Eligibility (E) Milestone A (MS A) Milestone B (MS B) Indicators C - ICS: Group busine ss planning C1 The group has a business plan prepared with the participation and contributions of all group members.
-C1.1 E An annual group business plan is available, which includes: • production and income forecasting based on historical records • plans for C1.1 MS A The group business plan is implemented and reviewed at least annually.
-C1.1 MS B The group demonstrates financial stability and growth and is able to support itself financially. expansion. ••••• • • • • • • • • • • • • • • • • • • • • C2 C.2.1 E C2.1 MS A C2.1 MS B The ICS of the group A group management The group manager is integrated with plan is available, which includes: management plan is implemented and demonstrates the group's compliance the group's management plan. training/capacity building plans to improve productivity of group members reviewed at least annually. with this ISH Standard. an approach to strengthen links within the supply chain plan for continuous improvement projects (i.e. on waste, soil, etc.), if any.
+Internal Control System requirements for smallholder groups Criteria and Eligibility (E) Milestone A (MS A) Milestone B (MS B) Indicators C - ICS: Group business planning C1 The group has a business plan prepared with the participation and contributions of all group members.
+C1.1 E An annual group business plan is available, which includes: production and income forecasting based on historical records plans for expansion.
+C1.1 MS A The group business plan is implemented and reviewed at least annually.
+C1.1 MS B The group demonstrates financial stability and growth and is able to support itself financially.
+C2 The ICS of the group is integrated with the group's management plan.
+C.2.1 E A group management plan is available, which includes: • training/capacity building plans to improve productivity of group members • an approach to strengthen links within the supply chain • plan for continuous improvement projects (i.e., on waste, soil, etc.), if any.
+C2.1 MS A The group management plan is implemented and reviewed at least annually.
+C2.1 MS B The group manager demonstrates the group's compliance with this ISH Standard.

-Interna Internal Control System requirements for smallholder groups Criteria and Indicators Eligibility (E) Milestone A (MS A) Milestone B (MS B) D - ICS: Group tradin g system for certified v olumes D1 The group has a procedure and system in place for the tracking of FFB.
-D1.1 E Record sheets to track the annual production and sales of certified volumes, covering traceability of producers and/or traders are available.
+Interna l Control System requir ements for smallholde r groups Criteria and Indicators Eligibility (E) Milestone A (MS A) Milestone B (MS B) D - ICS: Group tradir ng system for certified v rolumes D1 The group has a procedure and system in place for the tracking of FFB.
+P1.1 E Record sheets to track the annual production and sales of certified volumes, covering traceability of producers and/or traders are available.
 D1.1 MS A Group manager maintains annual production records and sales of certified volumes.
 D1.1 MS B Group manager maintains annual production records and sales of certified volumes of all FFB sources.
 D2 The group documents and implements a system for the tracking of FFB.
 NA.
 D2.1 MS A The group manager maintains annual production data and sales of certified volumes through Book and Claim for the group based on actual receipts for and sales by all members.
-D2.1 MS B The group manager maintains annual production data and sales of certified volumes through physical or Book and Claim for the group based on actual receipts and sales for all members and 100% of all certified volumes.
+D2.1 MS B